 Furnace Prices Review: Types, Taxes and Cost

 Your go-to resource on furnace prices for all major brands and types.
 Includes info on HVAC contractors, free quotes, and furnace repair and replacement.

 Navigation: Saving through energy efficiency | Bigger isn't always better, but furnace size does matter | Energy tax credits to consider | Furnace prices | Energy savings calculator | Get multiple quotes from HVAC contractors for furnace installation

-When it comes time to replace a furnace, many homeowners will fall into the trap of ultimately paying a heavy price for a low-cost furnace.
-The initial, up-front purchase price of any furnace is really only a small part of the equation.
+When it’s time to replace a furnace, many homeowners fall into the trap of overpaying for a low-cost, potentially low quality furnace.
+The initial purchase price of any furnace is really only a small part of the equation.

-Choosing a new furnace among numerous options can be a challenging decision, but a smart investment in heating can save you from burning through your wallet — or worse — in the future.
-If you pick the right one, it may actually pay you back over its life.
+Choosing a new furnace from the multitude options out there can be a challenging, but a smart investment in heating can save you from burning through your wallet.
+The best part of selecting the right furnace is that if you pick the right one, it may actually pay you back over its life.

 Savvy buyers consider other factors that can determine long-term savings, including: